 This was William H. Vanderburgh's first run for a seat on the court.
 He will be a candidate in nine future elections.
-He was the son of Charles E. Vanderburgh, who served as a district court judge in Hennepin County from 1859 to 1881, and as associate justice on the supreme court from 1882 to 1895.
+He was the son of Charles E. Vanderburgh, who was a district court judge in Hennepin County from 1859 to 1881, and associate justice on the Supreme Court from 1882 to 1895.